Most and Least Expensive Cars to Insure in 2026: Complete Guide

 Safety Ratings

 IIHS and NHTSA ratings have a direct and measurable impact on what you pay.
-Vehicles earning top honors — like the Toyota Camry (TSP+), Mazda3 (TSP+), Hyundai Kona (TSP+), and Tesla Model Y (TSP+) — consistently earn lower rates because they result in fewer injury claims and reduced collision severity.
+Vehicles earning top honors — like the Toyota Camry (TSP+), Mazda3 (TSP+), Hyundai Ioniq 5 (TSP+), and Tesla Model Y (TSP+) — consistently earn lower rates because they result in fewer injury claims and reduced collision severity.
 On the other hand, poor or unrated safety scores signal elevated risk to insurers and can push premiums 5–25% higher.
 Insurers reward crash-avoidance technology and strong occupant protection through meaningful discounts.

-Horsepower & Performance
+Horsepower & Vehicle Weight

 Low Insurance Risk